-- Banana – they are excellent source of carbohydrates.
+- Banana – they are an excellent source of carbohydrates.
 With this, the feeling of satiety retains a fairly long time, and that is a great guarantee that our body will be resistant to fatigue from the workout.

 - Nuts (walnuts) – they are full of fibers, which are the best type of carbohydrates that can be consumed before training.
 They provide a long-term source of energy, and not impeding the digestive system or an internal function of the body.
-Also, nuts are rich with magnesium, which plays an important role in preventing inflammation and cramps into muscles that are exposed on effort during the workout.
+Also, nuts are rich with magnesium, which plays an important role in preventing inflammation and cramps into muscles that are exposed to the effort during the workout.

 - Integrated cereals – they are a great choice when it comes to a meal before training.
 They contain fibers, but also vitamin B, which actively participates in the process of energy utilization inside the body.